IBM/data-prep-kit/data-processing-lib/doc/ray-runtime.md

 # Ray Runtime
-The Ray runtime includes the following set of components:
+The Ray runtime provides the ability to run in either a local or Kubernetes cluster, and includes the following set of components:

 * [RayTransformLauncher](../ray/src/data_processing_ray/runtime/ray/transform_launcher.py) - this is a
 class generally used to implement `main()` that makes use of a `TransformConfiguration` to